folio-org/folio-org.github.io/doc/best-practices-dockerfiles.md

 ---

-Since FOLIO modules can consist of range of application and programming environments, running modules as linux containers provides a nice way to avoid issues related to the complexities of installing and managing a system with mixed environments.
+Since FOLIO modules can consist of range of application and programming environments, running modules as Linux containers provides a nice way to avoid issues related to the complexities of installing and managing a system with mixed environments.
 Docker is a popular container framework and has been adopted as a primary distribution model for FOLIO modules.
 Dockerfiles describe how to build and run an application in